numberblackH/numberblackH.github.io/newstopic/_posts/2020-12-08-Minasian's Angels first Two Move.md

 ## Iglesias solidifies and stabilizes the Angels’ infield defense

-[Angels add an ‘impact defender’ with trade for shortstop José Iglesias](https://theathletic.com/2236031/2020/12/02/angels-jose-iglesias-trade/) - Fabian Ardaya(Fabian Ardaya is a staff writer for The Athletic covering the Los Angeles Angels)가 쓴 칼럼의 부분입니다.
+[Angels add an ‘impact defender’ with trade for shortstop José Iglesias](https://theathletic.com/2236031/2020/12/02/angels-jose-iglesias-trade/) &mdash; Fabian Ardaya(Fabian Ardaya is a staff writer for The Athletic covering the Los Angeles Angels)가 쓴 칼럼의 부분입니다.
 {:.faded}

 Iglesias figures to be a short-term solution.